mindwind/my-draft/note/handy_notes.md

 Public comments are just feedback on something you created.
 They’re worth reading to see if your work has been misunderstood, to find ways it can be improved.
     -- _The public you is not you_

+Success comes from persistently improving and inventing, not from persistently doing what’s not working.
+    -- _If it’s not a hit, switch_